Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Introduction

-This paper answers that question by starting from a primitive policy object and then working backwards to the estimands that exposure-based methods recover.
+This paper answers that question by taking a primitive policy object as the target and then characterizing what the exposure-based estimands recover relative to it.
 We focus on the effect of marginally changing the treatment assignment rule, often called the \textit{marginal policy effect} in the recent literature \citep{carneiro2010evaluating,munro2021treatment}.
 This quantity is defined directly from the experimental or quasi-experimental design, without reference to any exposure mapping.
-It has a natural interpretation as a social multiplier that captures the aggregate impact of a small change in treatment intensity, and it is often more tractable than other counterfactual quantities\citep{munro2021treatment}.
+It has a natural interpretation as a social multiplier that captures the aggregate impact of a small change in treatment intensity, and it is often more tractable than other counterfactual quantities \citep{munro2021treatment}.
 Many recent theoretical contributions analyze marginal policy effects of this form \citep[e.g.,][]{li2022random,munro2021treatment,arkhangelsky2025evaluating,hu2022average}, and they have a number of practical applications, for example as regression coefficients in linear regressions with both an own-treatment indicator and an exposure variable \citep{egger2022ge,muralidharan2023general}; see also the three examples in \citet{hu2022average}.